-Editor's Note: This is the eighth post in our ABCs of Accessible Trails series, which details the best accessible trails in State and National Parks across the country.
+Editor's Note: This is the ninth post in our ABCs of Accessible Trails series, which details the best accessible trails in State and National Parks across the country.
 Take a look at our previous posts for more: Alabama, Alaska, Arizona, Arkansas, Colorado, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, and Louisiana, Michigan, Minnesota, Mississipi

 The America the Beautiful Pass, otherwise known as the The National Parks and Federal Recreational Lands Pass, is a free lifetime pass available to US citizens or permanent residents of the United States that have been medically determined to have a permanent disability.
 Passes can be obtained via phone, online, or in person at any of these recreation sites.